-Dr. Massarweh specializes in breast cancer, with a particular interest in Hormone-Receptor Positive and metastatic breast cancer.
-His research background is in studying endocrine therapy action and resistance mechanisms, as well as ways to overcome it.
+Dr. Massarweh specializes in breast cancer, with a particular expertise in adjuvant therapy for Hormone-Receptor Positive breast cancer, metastatic breast cancer, and male breast cancer.
+His research background is in studying endocrine therapy action and resistance mechanisms, as well as targeted therapy to overcome it.
 His outpatient practice is exclusively dedicated to patients with breast cancer and his philosophy is centered around providing his patients with compassionate expert care.
-Cancer education is an integral part of his academic mission.
+Cancer education and promoting clinical practice innovation is an integral part of his academic and leadership mission.

 Triple Positive Breast Cancer